SybelBlue/slides/main-slides old.md

 <!-- .slide: data-auto-animate -->
 ### Code-Writing From Scratch

-1. Use PrairieLearn to Generate Templates.
+1. Use PrairieLearn to Generate Templates
-1. Rewrite the Question Config.
+1. Rewrite the Question Config
-1. Update the Server File.
+1. Update the Server File
-1. Write Your Prompt (HTML).
+1. Write Your Prompt (HTML)
-1. Write Your Question (XML).
+1. Write Your Question (XML)
-1. Write Your Solution.
+1. Write Your Solution
-1. Write Your Spec.
+1. Write Your Spec

 Note: PL testing grades against your solution with a Spec-Based Autograder.